 Immunity.
-An attack of yellow fever is followed by a high degree of immunity, second attacks being rare; this state is associated with the presence of antibodies in the serum which can be demonstrated by the neutralization test in mice.
+An attack of yellow fever is followed by a high degree of immunity, second attacks being rare; this state is associated with the presence of antibodies in the serum which can be demonstrated by the neutralization or protection test in mice.
+Neutralization tests have been used extensively in epidemiological surveys of yellow fever and results indicate that the condition is widespread in Africa and South America.
 It is well recognized that the inhabitants of regions where the condition is endemic are resistant to infection.
 Recent studies have shown that the sera of these natives contain the antiviral bodies; this suggests that they undergo mild sub-clinical infections during childhood.
+Antibodies have also been demonstrated in the serum of monkeys in regions where the condition is endemic, and this suggests that monkeys may act as alternative hosts for the virus.